-Non-credit ESL courses are also offered through the Continuing Education Department for students who are interested in improving their English skills.
-These courses are less academic in nature and are geared toward students who may not be thinking of pursuing further studies or want to improve basic English skills.
-Classes in Conversation, Writing and Pronunciation are offered during the evenings and on weekends.
+Non-credit ESL courses are also offered through The Language Center of Lifelong Learning.
+The course offerings are less academic in nature and are geared toward students who may not be thinking of pursuing further studies at the College but still want to improve basic skills in reading, writing, conversation, and pronunciation.
+Day, evening, and weekend courses are available.
+Forfurther information about this program, please call (\$16)572-7062.